 The easter massacre causes the world travellers to refresh their thought “is it safe to travel to Sri Lanka?“.
 According to the information, the attack was masterminded by ISIS and this attack was their very first show on Sri Lankan people.
 However, after a few months since the catastrophic event, Sri Lankan civil life is back on track and tri-forces have been able to make sure the safety of people.
 According to the information the forces have apprehended a large number of terrorist and the terror network is dismantled.

 After the attack, many countries have issued travel advisories to their citizens against travelling in Sri Lanka, However, those travel advisories have been removed now.
 China is the country, which took the first move to endorse the safety of Sri Lanka to travellers after the Easter Sunday attack.
 And all the other countries removed the travel advisories subsequently.
 The attack had been a big blow to Sri Lanka’s tourism industry and felt across all sectors of the industry.

-At the time this article is being formulated, the tourist arrivals are on the rise and industry experts believe that the industry will be fully recovered within the next few months.
+The tourist arrivals are on the rise and industry experts believe that the industry will be fully recovered after about 1 year.
 A large number of charter flights that stopped their operation due to the deteriorated security on the island have started their flights to the country and started to bring travellers again.
 However, hotel rates and flight tickets are still sold on discounted rates in order to woo the travellers to the country.

 According to the experts in the tourism industry easter, Sunday attack was negligible event compared the civil war existed in the northern part of Sri Lanka.
 The devastating effect of 30 years civil was much-greater than the effect of the Easter Sunday attack.

 Is it safe to travel to Sri Lanka after 5 months?